steveshogren/hugo-blog/content/post/optimization.md

 makeLenses ''Card
 ```

-The equation to maximize DPS combines the stats: power, speed, crit chance,
+The equation to maximize DPS combines the stats of: power, speed, crit chance,
 armor pen, crit bonus, and the enemy's armor.
-Each character can have six cards
-at once, with three upgrades each.
-Many fully upgraded cards give extra bonuses.
-Cards only give two stats each.
-Card upgrades are limited to the two stat types
-given by the card.

 ```
 dmgReduction enemy_armor penetration_points =